 Appropriately written, accessible link:

 - For more information take a look at the W3C guide to accessibility

 For more information take a look a Microsoft’s Creating accessible links tutorial.

-- Use a sans serif font such as Ariel or Verdana, this is easier to read than a serif font such as Times New Roman.
+- Use a sans serif font such as Ariel, this is easier to read than a serif font such as Times New Roman.

 - Do not overuse bold when emphasizing text.
 If everything is emphasized then nothing is emphasized.

 - Using italics can be problematic for those with dyslexia.

 - It is advisable not to use underline as another form of emphasis as this is often used to signify a web link.
 It can confuse users into thinking that they can click the underlined text.

 - Use left justification for text, never fully justify.
 Many people with cognitive disabilities or visual impairments find reading blocks of text difficult which can be made worse by fully justified text.